-Budgeted cost: £6000
+Budgeted cost: £7000

-Activity Evidence that supports this approach Challenge number(s) addressed Continuing professional development (CPD) provision focussing on behaviour, coaching, curriculum development and standards in basic skills Supporting high quality teaching is pivotal in improving children's outcomes.
+Activity Evidence that supports this approach Challenge number(s) addressed Continuing professional development (CPD) provision focussing on curriculum development and standards in basic skills Supporting high quality teaching is pivotal in improving children's outcomes.
 Research tells us that high quality teaching can narrow the disadvantage gap.
 Effective continuing professional development (CPD) plays a crucial role in improving classroom practice and pupil outcomes, particularly for vulnerable pupils.
 A yearly timetable of CPD for core and foundation subjects ensures teaching staff are effective in maintain the quality of education.
-Consistent, supportive behaviour strategies ensure pupils inclusion in learning.
-A well developed curriculum ensures pupils curiosity and engagement in learning.
-1, 2, 5 Subject leader monitoring Regular, reflective monitoring of standards including classroom engagement and pupil work ensures teaching and learning is effective in ensuring high standards for vulnerable pupils and supports our cycle of self-evaluation and school 1, 2, 5 improvement.
-Reflective monitoring ensures the school responds rapidly to identified areas for development, ensuring consistent high standards in all subject areas.
-Teaching Assistant (TA) continuing professional development (CPD) Research on TAs delivering targeted interventions in one to- one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress (effect size 0.2-0.3).
+1, 2, 5

+Subject leader monitoring Regular, reflective monitoring of standards including classroom engagement and pupil work ensures teaching and learning is effective in ensuring high standards for vulnerable pupils and supports our cycle of self-evaluation and school improvement.
+Reflective monitoring ensures the school responds rapidly to identified areas for development of PPG provision, ensuring consistent high standards in all subject areas.
+1, 2, 5 Teaching Assistant (TA) continuing professional development (CPD) Research on TAs delivering targeted interventions in one to- one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress (effect size 0.2-0.3).
 These positive effects are only observed when TAs work in structured settings with high quality support and training.
 A programme of TA CPD ensures that staff are well prepared to support vulnerable pupils effectively.
 The EEF identifies the positive contribution of appropriately deployed and trained TAs on the quality of learning.
-1, 2, 5 Behaviour management CPD
+1, 2, 5 Curriculum development and Design A well developed curriculum ensures pupils curiosity and engagement in learning.
+Structured schemes of work providing a clear focus on key learning, key vocabulary and disciplinary knowledge ensures pupils long term retention of knowledge.
+1,2,5 Behaviour management CPD Consistent, supportive behaviour strategies ensure pupils inclusion in learning.
+The EEF identifies the impact of teaching learning behaviours, the implementation of positive classroom management strategies and the development of targeted approaches for pupils with more challenging behaviour.
+1,2,3,5 Development of metacognition and self regulation strategies Metacognition and self-regulation approaches to teaching support pupils to think about their own learning more explicitly, often by teaching them specific strategies for planning, monitoring, and evaluating their learning.
+The EEF identifies that the potential impact of metacognition and self-regulation approaches is high (+7 months additional progress).
+The evidence indicates that explicitly teaching strategies to help plan, monitor and evaluate specific aspects of their learning can be effective.
+1,2,5